br-nd/BlenderVAT-to-Touchdesigner/README.md

 **This is not done yet I will finish this in the next few days**

 In this repository you can find the code to export Vertex Animation Textures in Blender using Python.
-Also the code to convert them into animation again in TouchDesigner.
+Also the code to convert them into animations again in TouchDesigner.

 This workflow will also probably work for Unreal and Unity you just need to edit the shader a bit.